Top 5 Facebook Tips for Marketers

 The great news is that the videos don’t always have to be your own.
 It’s fantastic if you create your own videos.
 Your followers will love it, and you can really create some amazing rapport, but it’s not 100% necessary.
 Finding popular or even viral videos can be super helpful to increasing reach.
 This is so easy – promise me you’ll try it this week.
-Find a YouTube video or (better yet) a Facebook originated video that has had amazing reach and share or repost it with attribution to the originator on your page.
-Ooh… I must note that it’s also extremely important that this content be in line with your content so that your followers aren’t thrown a curve ball.
-It should compliment what you’re already putting out there.
+Find a YouTube video or (better yet) a Facebook originated video that has had amazing reach, and share or repost it with attribution to the originator on your page.
+Ooh… I must note that it’s also extremely important that this content is in line with your content so that your followers aren’t thrown a curveball.
+It should complement what you’re already putting out there.

 Here are some great examples of video shares: